 As you know, we hired out this project but that does not mean you can’t DIY yours – especially if you live in a one story house!
 The paint itself is pretty straightforward to apply, but our challenge was the size of our house – specifically the height.
 We have a two story home with a full third floor attic and a chimney that extends almost another full story beyond that, so it took a 45′ lift to reach a lot of the brick.
 We also thought it would be prudent to have a pro apply ours so we could study exactly how it was done and tell all of you guys the right way to do it so you’d have long-lasting results and nobody would have a peeling or bubbling house after all that work (can you imagine?!).
 And the good news is that it isn’t even that complicated.
 YOU CAN TOTALLY DIY THIS – especially if you’ve got a less-tall home or are doing a smaller brick project.
 Completely doable.

-As for how we found our pro painter if you’re looking to hire it out, when we bought our Romabio Masonry Flat Paint (you can buy it directly from Amazon, one of their retail locations, or call 678-905-3700 to buy it from them), we asked who they thought would be a good person to hire to apply it, and they tossed out a guy named Lance with experience with the product who is based in Kentucky just as a suggestion.
+As for how we found our pro painter if you’re looking to hire it out, when we bought our Romabio Masonry Flat Paint (you can buy it directly from Amazon (it’s currently out of stock but it should be back soon), one of their retail locations, or call 678-905-3700 to buy it from them), we asked who they thought would be a good person to hire to apply it, and they tossed out a guy named Lance with experience with the product who is based in Kentucky just as a suggestion.
 Even though they said any local painter should be able to follow directions and apply the product correctly without much issue, when we heard about this painting specialist who had experience with Romabio’s masonry paint already, we thought it sounded like a good idea to learn from him and make sure our paint went on correctly so we have that awesome warranty to lean on and we don’t worry about teaching you guys the wrong way to apply it or some other NIGHTMARE like that.
 Cut to us all waking up after two weeks and our houses are all purple or something.
 And Lance was great!
 Here he is below, just doing his thang and making all of my dreams come true (you can follow him on IG here).